Arts Department Team

 Deborah uses many different mediums such as oil pastel, colored pencils, tempera, and acrylics in her classroom.
 Students can expect to learn important art concepts, such as the color wheel, art literacy, and color mixing.

-Adriana Uhlman – Upper School and Lower School 3rd – 6th Grade Art
+Adriana Uhlman – Upper School Art and Photography

 Adriana Uhlman attended The University of Central Florida and received her Bachelor of Arts in Art with a specialization in Photography.
 She worked at Universal Studios Orlando as a photographer in the Publicity Department.
 Her duties were to photograph celebrities, advertising, and documentation of the park’s expansion.
 She has owned a photography business, where she did portraits and advertising.